agarie/measurable/README.md

 which has a similar objective, but isn't actively maintained and doesn't support NMatrix.
 Thank you, [@reddavis][reddavis]. :)

-## Install
+## Installation

 `gem install measurable`

 This gem is currently being tested on MRI Ruby 1.9.3, 2.0, 2.1.0, 2.1 (HEAD) and on Rubinius 2.x (HEAD).
 I hope to add JRuby support in the future.

-## Distance measures
+## Available distance measures

 I'm using the term "distance measure" without much concern for the strict mathematical definition of a metric.
 If the documentation for one of the methods isn't clear about it being or not a metric, please open an issue.

 The following are the similarity measures supported at the moment: